-The FLX2 Base Station and Charger Base each have a power supply that need to be connected, as shown below.
-In addition, the Base Station needs to be connected to the telephone network using the provided RJ11 telephone cable before a conference call can be made.
+The FLX2 Charger Base has a power supply that needs to be connected, as shown below.
+In addition, the Base Station needs to be connected to the network using the provided Ethernet cable before a conference call can be made.
+The FLX unit expects Power over Ethernet (PoE) to be provided through the network connection.
+If your network does not support PoE, a power injector is required.
+Please contact your reseller to purchase the additional PoE power injector.
 The Base Station offers additional optional connections that are only being used when the FLX2 System for example is connected to a video conferencing unit or a recording device.
 The cables required for these connections are not included with the FLX2 system and need to be purchased separately.